azvali/parallelProj/README.md

 ## How to run

+Ensure Node JS is installed

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev